 Let me say that if you chose to watch "His Double Life", which also goes by the name "Betrayed, which is an equally generic Lifetime movie name, you will have to watch it to the end.
 I say that because everything about this movie seems like it is just a generic made for TV thriller as we have Scarlett suspecting her mum's new husband of not being all he seems to be.
 First she suspects he is seeing another woman and when that woman is murdered suspects him capable of being a killer and as such both her and her mother could be in jeopardy living in his ridiculously impressive home.
 As such you have to wonder whether his motive is adultery or something to do with business maybe or just maybe there is something else going on for once and to find out you have to keep watching till the end of "His Double Life".

 Now I suppose I could tell you that by being so typical "His Double Life" is actually being quite clever, playing on the fact that audiences for this sort of movie will be familiar with the set up.
 But what that means is when it comes to the acting and the characters what we get is also familiar with Brian Krause delivering sleazy and suspicious whilst Cristine Prosperi does cute and persistent when it comes to Scarlett.
 It is a case that for the most these characters are entertaining but forgettable due to their generic nature.

 What this all boils down to is that "His Double Life" is a typical made for TV thriller with a but which I can't tell you about.
-It is a but which means you need to keep watching even when you think this is just another typical Lifetime movie although I can't promise you that you won't find it laughable.
+It is a but which means you need to watch "His Double Life" to the end even when you think this is just another typical Lifetime movie although I can't promise you that you won't find it laughable.